 Brain and Central Nervous System — Iodine is essential for the development of the brain.
 Cretinism, a severe form of mental retardation with physical difficulties as well, is caused by severe Iodine deficiency in the mother during pregnancy.
 It is the best known of the Iodine Deficiency Diseases and is still a problem in much of the world.
 Many suspect that lesser forms of mental retardation are also caused by Iodine deficiency.

 Immune System — Iodine is a key player in a potent anti-microbial process that requires a peroxidase, hydrogen peroxide, and a halide (Iodine is the most potent).
 This anti-microbial process quickly kills bacteria, viruses, fungi, and various other microorganisms.
 This process has been studied in neutrophils, an abundant type of white blood cell important in the defense of the body against infection.
 If there is no other available Iodine, then Iodine is sometimes scavenged from thyroid hormones.

 Stomach — Iodine has been found to be concentrated in the stomach.
-It is important in the production of stomach acidity, the creation of bowel movements, and it’s absence in the proliferation of candida.
+It is important in the production of stomach acidity, the creation of bowel movements, and its absence often results in the proliferation of candida.

 Skin — Interestingly, a large percentage of the body’s total Iodine is found in the skin.
 Moreover, Iodine can be absorbed through the skin.
 Exactly what the Iodine is doing in the skin and the various factors that affect transdermal absorption are not yet clear.